 The SEC is a multiparty contract which sets out the terms for the provision of the DCC Services, and specifies other provisions to govern the end-to-end management of smart metering.
 The SEC was created to support the matters dealing with the operations of the DCC in the provision of the DCC Services to DCC Users, which are described in the above sections in more detail.
 Organisations involved in the roll out of smart metering are required by their licences to accede to the SEC.
 Non-licenced parties who wish to help deliver the SMIP outcomes need to accede to the SEC to be granted access to the DCC Services.

 The SEC also contains the SMETS, CHTS, GBCS, and obligations requiring suppliers to roll out equipment compliant with these specifications.
-Suppliers can check whether a Device is compliant by checking the Certified Products List (CPL).
+Suppliers can check whether a Device is compliant by checking the Central Products List (CPL).
 SEC Appendix Z - CPL Requirements Document describes procedures for adding and removing Devices from the CPL.
 SEC Section F4 describes Suppliers’ operational obligations relating to the roll-out of Smart Meters.
 Since Suppliers procure CHs from the DCC, SEC Sections F5, F6, F7, F8, F9 and F10 describe how to order CHs from the DCC, raise an Incident and return CHs to the DCC.
 These sections are supplemented further by SEC Appendix H – Communications Hubs Handover Support Materials and SEC Appendix I – Communications Hubs Installation and Maintenance Support Materials which provide further processes and details to facilitate the delivery, installation, maintenance and return of CHs.

 The responsibility for the security of the End-to-End Smart Metering System is shared between the DCC and Users.
 SEC Section G describes the respective system, personnel and information security obligations.
 One of the systems security controls that the DCC and Users are required to have in place by virtue of SEC Section G is Threshold Anomaly Detection (TAD).
 SEC Appendix AA – Threshold Anomaly Detection Procedures describes the process by which the DCC and Users communicate regarding any matters relating to the TAD.